Perseid meteor shower 2021 is heating up: How to watch the dazzling show

-The Perseid meteor shower, one of the most stunning celestial displays visible on Earth, brings eye-opening "shooting stars" blazing over Earth, thanks to debris from large comet 109P/Swift-Tuttle slamming into Earth's atmosphere.
+The Perseid meteor shower, one of the most stunning celestial displays around, brings eye-opening "shooting stars" blazing over Earth, thanks to debris from large comet 109P/Swift-Tuttle slamming into Earth's atmosphere.
 You don't want to miss it, and here's how you can see the shower as it ramps up.

 According to NASA, the annual Perseids are active from now through Aug.
 24. The space agency says it's "considered the best meteor shower of the year."
 The meteor activity will peak on the night of Aug.
 11 and morning of Aug.
 12.